SsyMa/OceanGate/README.md

 |Nagy Dániel            |UU5SCQ|
 |Varga-Labóczki Vazul   |H947XW|

+## Submission details
+Megajánlott jegyért
+The report will be uploaded before the exam in accordance with the documents uploaded to moodle.

 ## Milestone 1
 - **download_dataset.py**
     - Downloads and extracts the database to the data folder.